Stay with family

 Children under 3 years of age attend a nursery.
 Nurseries normally have the option of full-day care with lunch included.
 Just like the kindergartens, the spots at the nurseries are very limited in Bremen, and we strongly recommend that you plan ahead.

 Depending on options and services offered, costs for child care can vary greatly.
 In public institutions prices are based on the parents' income.
+You can find further information here.

-Child Care Options at the University
+Child Care Options at the University / on Campus

 - The Uni-Kindertagesstätte e.V. is a good option for full-day child care.
 This facility caters to the children of University students and employees between 1-3 years of age.
 In total, they care for 48 children in 6 groups.